burianvlastimil/openssl-file-encryption-decryption-shell-scripts/README.md

 They should contain every safety measure / error check, that I thought of.

-Multiple arguments (files) are currently not supported, but I plan on implementing it in the future.
+Multiple arguments (files) are currently not supported.

 ----------------------------------------------------